antimof/UxPlay/README.md

    * GPLv3, open source.
-   * Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS 15.6 clients.  **There is no support for Airplay2 video-streaming protocol, and none is planned.**
+   * Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS clients.  **There is no support for Airplay2 video-streaming protocol, and none is planned.**
    * macOS computers (2011 or later, both Intel and "Apple Silicon" M1/M2 systems) can act either as AirPlay clients, or as the server running UxPlay.
 Using AirPlay, UxPlay can emulate a second display for macOS clients.
-   * Support for older iOS clients (such as 32-bit iPad 2nd gen. and iPhone 4S, when upgraded to iOS 9.3.5 or later), plus a Windows AirPlay-client emulator, AirMyPC.
+   * Support for older iOS clients (such as 32-bit iPad 2nd gen., iPod Touch 5th gen. and iPhone 4S, when upgraded to iOS 9.3.5, or later 64-bit versions), plus a Windows AirPlay-client emulator, AirMyPC.
    * Uses GStreamer plugins for audio and video rendering (with options to select different hardware-appropriate output "videosinks" and "audiosinks", and a fully-user-configurable video streaming pipeline).
    * Support for server behind a firewall.
-   * **New**: Support for Raspberry Pi, with hardware video acceleration using Video4Linux2 (vl42), which supports both 32- and 64-bit systems, unlike deprecated OpenMAX (omx), which is being dropped by RPi distributions in favor of v4l2.
-(For GStreamer < 1.22, a backport of changes from the GStreamer development branch is needed: this has now been done by Raspberry Pi OS (Bullseye); for other distributions a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin, available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki), is required.)
+   * **New**: Support for Raspberry Pi, with hardware video acceleration using Video4Linux2 (v4l2), which supports both 32- and 64-bit systems: this is the replacement for 32-bit-only OpenMAX (omx), for which support by RPi distributions is being discontinued.
+(Until GStreamer 1.22 is released, a backport of changes from the GStreamer development branch is needed: this has now been done by Raspberry Pi OS (Bullseye); for other distributions a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin, available in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki), is required.)
      See [success reports](https://github.com/FDH2/UxPlay/wiki/UxPlay-on-Raspberry-Pi:-success-reports:).

-   * **New**: Support for running on Microsoft Windows (so far only tested on current Windows 10 64 bit, using MinGW-64 compiler in MSYS2 environment).
+   * **New**: Support for running on Microsoft Windows (builds with the MinGW-64 compiler in the unix-like MSYS2 environment).

 This project is a GPLv3 open source unix AirPlay2 Mirror server for Linux, macOS, and \*BSD.
 It was initially developed by